AlexLexx706/RobotHand/readme.md

-For start programm do this: python configurator
+For start program do this: python configurator